rmurphy178/Doc2Door/docs/api-endpoints.md

 ### Bonus

 - `GET /api/doctors/:id/reviews`
-  - look up all reviews for a given tasker
+  - look up all reviews for a given doctor
 - `GET /api/users/:id/reviews`
   - Find all the reviews posted by a user